Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 Your seething fury is unstopable.
 You gain the following benefits:

-***Freedom of Movement.*** While your Rage is active, your movement is unaffected by Difficult Terrain, and spells and other magical effects can neither reduce your **:rsc-spd: Speed**{ .rsc } nor cause you to have the Paralyzed or Restrained conditions.
+***Freedom of Movement.*** While your **:class-abl-rage: Rage**{ .em } is active, your movement is unaffected by Difficult Terrain, and spells and other magical effects can neither reduce your **:rsc-spd: Speed**{ .em } nor cause you to have the Paralyzed or Restrained conditions.

 ***More Manoeuvre.*** You learn one additional Combat Manoeuvre of your choice.

 ### Level 14: Flurry of Steel

 You gain one additional Superiority Die (Five total) and all your Superiority Die becomes :die-d10: **d10**s.
-Moreover, once per turn, when your Rage is active, you can roll a :die-d6: d6 in place of expending a Superiority Die.
+Moreover, once per turn, when your **:class-abl-rage: Rage**{ .em } is active, you can roll a :die-d6: d6 in place of expending a Superiority Die.

 [Manoeuvre Options]: ../../option/class-options/fighter-manoeuvre.md